 Music Theory | $325 | Music Theory lessons provide students with the opportunity to focus on the development of their theoretical knowledge.
 Students work through the AMEB Theory Syllabus and/or the VCE Outcome 3 Music Language curriculum as required.
 Students are scheduled into groups of 3 – 5 based on their theory level and all lessons run for a half period.

 Music Theory: Advanced | $400 | Students completing higher level exams can request shared lessons (groups of 2).
 Where there may not be an option for shared lessons, students can be allocated an individual lesson (subject to availability) at no extra cost.

-Late enrolments for 2021 are now available.
-Please contact the Music Office on 9389 0622 or via email at firstname.lastname@example.org to check specific instrument availability before completing the enrolment form below.
+Please contact the Music Office on 9389 0622 or via email at email@example.com to if you have any questions about the enrolment process.

 - Payment can be made in full or via instalments